Azure/azure-documentdb-changefeedprocessor-dotnet/README.md

 ## Troubleshooting
 ### How to enable tracing
 Change Feed Processor library is using [LibLog](https://github.com/damianh/LibLog) and supports a few log providers out of the box.

-Log provider for .Net tracing is provided by the library.
+Log provider for .Net tracing is provided by the library and needs to be enabled.
+Follow steps below to enable **.Net tracing**:

 - When using old API
 Just use <system.configuration> section provided above.